 If you are eager to ensure your loved ones are not left to deal with any debts when you die, it is important to set then all out so that your estate planner can help you formulate methods of settling them either during your lifetime, or on your death.

 5. Decide whether you wish to leave a charitable legacy

 If there is a charity close to your heart, you may wish to consider leaving a legacy in your will, or perhaps setting up a charitable foundation or trust.

 For those who have pets, there are charities who will take care of them should they be left without an owner.
 Such an arrangement can be set up at any point during your lifetime.

 Estate planning checklist done?
 What happens next?

 Once you have your estate planning checklist in place, it is time to see a specialist estate planner.

 An estate planner will help you create a plan, making suggestions such as taking out a life insurance policy or funeral plan to ensure loved ones are not left with debts or bills to pay when you die; making a will and appointing guardians; making lifetime gifts; arranging a Lasting Power of Attorney; working out a business succession plan and putting strategies in place to protect the family home.

 Expert guidance on estate planning from your local trusted experts, Partridge Muir & Warren

-At Partridge Muir & Warren we have been providing specialist estate planning advice across Surrey since 1969.
+At Partridge Muir & Warren we provide specialist estate planning advice across Surrey.
 Our in-house team of legal experts, financial planners and tax advisers are all ready to provide you with the comprehensive advice you need to ensure your loved ones are provided for, and your assets are protected.